Contents

 customElements.define('modal-dialog', ModalDialog);

-For custom events crossing the shadow boundary, dispatch with composed: true and bubbles: true.
-Without composed: true, events stop at the shadow root and cannot be caught by listeners in the outer document:
+For custom events that cross the shadow boundary, dispatch with composed: true and bubbles: true.
+Without composed: true, events stop at the shadow root.
+Listeners in the outer document never see them.

 this.dispatchEvent(new CustomEvent('modal-close', {